Certified Human Trajectory Prediction: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We introduce certification to the trajectory prediction task, providing guaranteed robustness for models against adversarial attacks and noisy inputs. \item We develop a randomized smoothed trajectory prediction method that yields accurate predictions, tailored to the unique aspects of the task, such as unbounded and multi-modal outputs. \item Through comprehensive experiments, we not only establish certified output bounds for various trajectory prediction baselines but also introduce new certified performance metrics. \end{itemize}
+\begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item We are the first to introduce certification to the trajectory prediction task, providing guaranteed robustness for models against adversarial attacks and imperfect inputs. \item We develop a randomized smoothed trajectory predictor tailored to the unique challenges of the task and propose an unconditional diffusion denoiser to enhance the performance. \item We introduce new certified performance metrics and through comprehensive experiments, demonstrate the accuracy and robustness of the smoothed models and highlight their advantages over non-certified models. \end{itemize}